-Excess or unused credit may be carried over to future tax years but the carryforward period is limited to seven years.
+Excess or unused credit may be carried over to future tax years but the carry-forward period is limited to 10 years (it was 7 years before the 1994 law extended it to 10).
 There is no provision for carryback of NYIC.
 Unused NYIC claimed by a new business is refundable for tax years beginning on or after January 1, 1982.
 The election to claim a refund of unused credit can be made only once in one of the first four years.
 A business is new during its first four years in New York State.
 Only proprietorships and partnerships qualify.
 This refundable credit is not an additional credit for new businesses.
 A business that is substantially similar in operation and ownership to another business that has operated in the state will not qualify.